khulnasoft/tunnel-plugin-khulnasoft/README-dockerhub.md

 ## License

 This GitHub repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-It is exclusively available for Aqua Security customers and is not open source.
-Please contact Aqua Security for licensing details.
+It is exclusively available for KhulnaSoft Security customers and is not open source.
+Please contact KhulnaSoft Security for licensing details.